Free Research Preview. DrugChatter may produce inaccurate information.

 Key Takeaways

-* Lurbinectedin is a novel anticancer agent with promising results in clinical trials.
+* Lurbinectedin is a novel small molecule that has shown promising results in the treatment of various cancers.

-* The incidence of skin reactions may increase with increasing doses of lurbinectedin.
+* The incidence of skin irritation increases with increasing dose of lurbinectedin.

 1. What is lurbinectedin?

-Lurbinectedin is a selective inhibitor of the transcriptional regulator BET bromodomain protein 4 (BRD4).
+Lurbinectedin is a selective inhibitor of the transcriptional regulator BET proteins, which has shown promising results in the treatment of various cancers.

-2. What is the most common side effect of lurbinectedin?
+2. What is the most common side effect of lurbinectedin treatment?

 References